 Another positive feature for Martin is the capability to use video.
 “We have the capability to create in-house videos,” she tells us, “with a green screen and professional equipment, so we can do quick interviews, like a 30-second spot addressing the drivers about upcoming DOT inspections.
 Having the video component really gives more weight to the message.”
 It seems to be working – each year, Dayton Freight distributes an employee satisfaction survey, and has seen the digital signage system get more positive comments with each survey.
 “People are happy with the way we communicate with them.
 Also, safety is an important factor for a company like ours, since we started displaying safety tips and reminders our employees no longer have to hear things only from their supervisors, but they can also see it first hand.
 This in return has helped improve our CSA scores and people are more aware of proper safety technics and their surroundings.”

 So, digital signage seems like the way to go for a company with multiple locations throughout 11 states in the Midwest like Dayton Freight?
 “Absolutely.
+The AxisTV user interface is very user-friendly.
 Compared to posters, we now communicate real-time with appealing displays and interaction.
 And the constant updates are also a great thing.”
-One recent update for Dayton Freight was the upgrade to AxisTV version 8 with a brand new interface.
-“It was already pretty easy to operate – the AxisTV user interface is very user-friendly, and version eight is an amazing upgrade.
-The new interface simplifies things – the way the commands and menus are grouped in tabs at the top, and are also icon-based, which allows you to go even faster.”